Israel pounds Gaza as Iran attack threat puts region on edge - World News

 Residents reported heavy Israeli fire in central Gaza on Friday, with regional tensions soaring after Iran threatened reprisals over a strike in Syria this month that killed two Iranian generals.

-As ceasefire talks aiming to pause the six-month-old war dragged on, fears that Iran could soon launch an attack on Israel spurred France to recommend its citizens avoid travelling to the region.
+As talks for a truce and hostage release dragged on, fears that Iran could soon launch an attack on Israel prompted the United States to announce it was sending reinforcements to the Middle East as a deterrent.

+U.S. President Joe Biden said he expected Iran to attempt to strike Israel soon but warned it against attacking the U.S. ally in retaliation for the April 1 strike on its Damascus consulate.

+Authorities in Hamas-ruled Gaza reported dozens of new air strikes in the central region where most Israeli troops have regrouped in recent days.

+The Hamas media office said 25 people were taken to hospital in Deir al-Balah "as a result of an air strike on a house".

-Mohammed al-Rayes, 61, told AFP that he fled Israeli "air strikes and artillery shelling" in Nuseirat, central Gaza overnight.
+Mohammed al-Rayes, 61, told AFP that he fled Israeli "air strikes and artillery shelling" in Nuseirat overnight.

 "It was all fire and destruction, with so many martyrs lying in the street," he said.